Powell Strategy Group

 Clayton Powell is an experienced leader and management professional who has worked in the private and not-for-profit sectors.
 As a strategy consultant, Clayton works with small businesses in the Ottawa region to develop growth through business planning with a strong emphasis on finance and human resources.
-Clayton also serves as Vice President, Finance & Business Development for the local and well-known natural bath and body company Purple Urchin Inc. He has extensive experience in academic and not-for-profit governance having served on the senate for Trent University and as Lieutenant Governor (Eastern Ontario, Quebec) for Kiwanis Circle K International.
+He has extensive experience in academic and not-for-profit governance having served on the senate for Trent University and as Lieutenant Governor (Eastern Ontario, Quebec) for Kiwanis Circle K International.
 Clayton holds professional degrees in business (BBA) and public administration (MPA) and is an active supporter of arts education.
 His mandate is to facilitate the art schools strategic vision of becoming a major centre in Canada for developing excellence in the visual arts.